pombredanne/ddg-retriever/README.md

 | ...                   | ...  | ...      | ...                                                                             | ...                             | ...                                                                                                                                                                                                                                                                                                                                                                                                      |
 | "Plug-in" "computing" | 1    | en       | https://en.wikipedia.org/wiki/Plug-in_%28computing%29                           | Plug-in (computing) - Wikipedia | In computing, a plug-in (or plugin, add-in, addin, add-on, or addon) is a software component that adds a specific feature to an existing computer program.
 When a program supports plug-ins, it enables customization.                                                                                                                                                                                   |
 | ...                   | ...  | ...      | ...                                                                             | ...                             | ...                                                                                                                                                                                                                                                                                                                                                                                                      |

+When re-running the retrieval for failed queries, which are automatically exported to `<OUTPUT-DIR>/failed_queries.csv`, please update the configuration as follows:

+    ExactMatches = False
+    RemoveSpecialCharacters = False
+    CheckForEmptySnippets=False